 Nashville is one of the hottest real estate markets in the country today.
-The Nashville real estate boom began about 10 years ago and the investors expect these trends to continue in 2019 and foreseeable future, making Nashville one of the most desirable real estate markets in the country.
+The Nashville real estate boom began about 10 years ago and the investors expect these trends to continue in 2020 and foreseeable future, making Nashville one of the most desirable housing markets in the country.
+The Nashville real estate market is currently warm because of high demand, but that isn’t quite reason enough to invest in this market.

 Nashville, Tennessee is famous for the Grand Ole Opry, the recreation of the Parthenon, and country music.
+It is best known as a tourist attraction in middle America.
 Nashville itself is home to just over six hundred thousand people.
 That alone makes it the 24th most populous city in the country.
 If you count semi-independent parts of Davidson County , then the Nashville real estate market is home to about 700,000 people.
 The Nashville metropolitan area contains more than two million people.
 Many of those live in Davidson and Murfreesboro.

-Nashville Housing Market Forecast 2019 – 2021
+Nashville Housing Market Forecast 2021

 Nashville Real Estate Market Trends